 - Jennie Hart Sibley

-- Annie Turner Wittenmyer (First president of the WCTU)
+- Annie Turner Wittenmyer (First president of national WCTU.)

 Information about each of these and other women leaders of temperance is also on the internet.
 Especially useful resources readable online include these.